binkley/modern-java-practices/README.md

       [JUnit Pioneer](https://junit-pioneer.org/) extension pack.
 If you need these, be cautious about using parallel testing features, and avoiding [Flaky Tests](https://hackernoon.com/flaky-tests-a-war-that-never-ends-9aa32fdef359))
+* To open the report for JaCoCo, build locally and use the `<project root>/build/reports/jacoco/test/html/` path.
+  The path shown in a Docker build is relative to the interior of the container

 ---